irapopovych/texture-segmentation/README.md

 ## Methodology

 1. **Preprocessing**
-   - Images follow the format required by the [Prague Texture Segmentation Datagenerator and Benchmark](http://mosaic.utia.cas.cz/).
+   - Input images were taken directly from the [Prague Texture Segmentation Datagenerator and Benchmark](http://mosaic.utia.cas.cz/).

 2. **Feature Extraction**
    - **Gabor filters** are applied with multiple orientations and frequencies to capture texture patterns.